 Exercises That May Harm Your Back

-It’s right up there with “eat your vegetables” on the list of things that’s good for you.
+It’s right up there with “eat your vegetables” on the list of things that are good for you.
 Exercise is almost universally recommended by doctors as being beneficial to your health.
 We certainly recommend corrective exercises at Total Chiropractic Care and Wellness.
 But that doesn’t mean that every exercise is always good for you.
 Particularly when you’re dealing with back pain.
 Total Chiropractic is committed to keeping patients on the road to wellness.
 That means making sure you do the right exercises and do your exercises right.
 That doesn’t always happen, so we want to tell you about what you shouldn’t do with our list of the 5 worst exercises for your back:

 You might remember sit-ups as being a staple of the calisthenics program in your high school gym class.
 They seem simple enough.
 You lie down, clasp your hands behind your head touch your knees with your elbows.
 If this is done with the incorrect form, you can hurt your back, according to Men’s Health.
 Using your hands to pull up your head can put too much pressure on your neck and upper spine and can result in a herniated disc.
 Doing sit-ups improperly will also put a strain on your lower back.